mikeyhogarth/cocktails/README.md

 ## Inspiration

-I wanted a pet project to play with React/Redux at home, my wife's getting into cocktails and noticed that there isn't really a slick, simple and elegant cocktail browser out there.
-The aim is for this to become that browser!
+I wanted a pet project to play with React/Redux at home, my wife's getting into cocktails and noticed that there isn't really a decent tool out there for browsing cocktails - this application aims to fill that gap.

 ## Credits